Rolando Dy: Post-UFC

+Brave Combat Federation

 After the title loss, Dy returned to Brave CF, facing Anzor Abdulkhozhaev at Brave CF 33 on December 27, 2019.
 He lost the bout via technical knockout in the first round.

 Dy faced Maciek Gierszewski at Brave CF 42 on September 24, 2020.
 He won the fight via split decision.

 Just over a month removed from his previous bout, Dy faced John Brewin at Brave CF 44 on November 5, 2020.
 Dy won the bout via unanimous decision.

 Dy faced Abdisalam Kubanychbek at BRAVE CF 47 on March 11, 2021.
 He lost the fight via corner stoppage between the second and third round.

 Dy faced Slobodan Maksimović on December 18, 2021, at Brave CF 56.
 He lost the bout via controversial unanimous decision.

 Dy faced Ho Taek Oh on April 30, 2022, at Brave CF 58.
 He lost the bout in the first round after getting dropped and then submitted via rear-naked choke.

 Dy faced Olzhas Eskaraev on September 30, 2022 at Brave CF 62.
 He lost the bout after getting knocked out in the second round and retired after the bout.

+Bare-knuckle boxing

+Bare Knuckle Fighting Championship

+On December 10, 2022, Dy made his bare-knuckle boxing debut in the main event of BKFC Asia 4: The Big Bash, defeating Apisit Sangmuang by first-round knockout.

+BKB

+Rolando Dy defeated George Hilyard by fourth-round knockout at BKB 34 on September 16, 2023.

+Rolando Dy fought Martin Reffell for the BKB British Featherweight Championship at BKB 37 on March 30, 2024.
+He lost by unanimous decision.